gesape/AutoStatsQ/README.md

   # search gCMT catalog for events?

   use_local_catalog: false
-  # or use a local (already downloaded) catalog?
-This option is needed if the toolbox is run
+  # Or use a local (already downloaded) catalog?
-  # in single steps, not all at once.
+  # Needed re-runs using same catalog.

   subset_of_local_catalog: true
   # Find a subset of the full catalog?